Media Parks:

 Program Overview

-In this two-week intensive program, students will explore theme park history, and the evolution of the relationship between moving image media (film, television, and video games) and theme parks.
+In this two-week intensive program, participants will explore theme park history, and the evolution of the relationship between moving image media (film, television, and video games) and theme parks.
 The program will include lectures, screenings, discussions and guided site visits to Disneyland, Disneyland California Adventure, Universal Studios Hollywood, and Warner Brothers Studios.
 The course will examine the contexts and shared histories of theme parks and screen media, explore theoretical, industrial, and cultural issues surrounding them, and investigate how these cultural phenomena are shaping one another in today’s media landscape.

-In class, students will study case studies of theme park rides and theme park “lands” by researching and analyzing scholarly texts, reference films, television shows, and video games.
+In class, participants will study case studies of theme park rides and theme park “lands” by researching and analyzing scholarly texts, reference films, television shows, and video games.
 Each guided site visit will also include an on-site behind-the-scenes lecture.

 Curriculum